DanielBradford/rubic/testing.md

 <img style="width:50%" src="documents/screenshots/no_result.png" alt=""><img style="width:50%" src="documents/screenshots/no_result2.png" alt="">

 <a name="rating"></a>
 ### **RATING FUNCTIONALITY** <span style="color:#00b300">PASSED</span>
 One of the main features that needed to be tested was the rating system.
 This system allows the user to rate a recipe between 1 and 10 using a slide bar.
 The rating is then stored in an array in the recipe document.
 On the front-end the code generates the sum of the array and divides it by the length of the array giving the average rating for that recipe.

 I tested this by logging in as different users and rating recipes to check the calculations were correct.

+THERE IS CURRRENTLY NO LIMIT TO THE AMOUNT OF TIMES A USER CAN RATE THSE RECIPE.
+IN FUTURE THIS WILL BE LIMITED TO PREVENT ABUSE OF THIS FUNCTION.
 <a name="saved"></a>
 ### **SAVE RECIPE FUNCTIONALITY** <span style="color:#00b300">PASSED</span>